-The follow table shows daily passenger transport services currently operating as of June 200718.
-Please note the frequencies provided are calculated from a database using a number of assumptions and may not reflect actual frequencies due to averaging and rounding calculations.
+The follow table shows daily passenger transport services operating as of June 200720.
+Please note that the frequency provided is calculated from a database using a number of assumptions and may not reflect actual frequency, due to averaging and rounding calculations.